FAQs for prospective students

 How has COVID impacted the work of the Immigration Clinic?

-The Immigration Clinic, as with most non-profit legal service providers, shifted to remote services in late spring.
-During the Fall 2020 semester, client communications have been remote via phone or video.
-Some casework involving immigration forms and court filings requires work in the Immigration Clinic suite at the law school.
+We hope to return to in-person classes and work for the fall 2021 semester, but we have adapted to allow for remote learning and casework so that we have a model that we can use should it become necessary this fall.
+During the pandemic, classes have been held online.
+Client communications have been remote via phone or video.
+Some casework involving immigration forms and court filings has involved work in the Immigration Clinic suite at the law school.
 We continue to assist asylum seekers in their cases before the Immigration Court; however, the Immigration Court has not been holding hearings for non-detained individuals.
 We are representing clients on appeal before the administrative Board of Immigration Appeals and in federal court in habeas petitions.
 The Clinic has also continued representing clients in “affirmative” cases before US Citizenship and Immigration Services.Back to top